 Retail sales have been growing strongly by over 1.5% quarter-on-quarter in New Zealand, except for the third quarter last year.
 Although in the first quarter of this year, retail sales grew by only 0.1% against 1.0% expected.
 The previous quarter was revised lower as well, down from 1.7% to 1.4%.
 While retail sales increased in Q1, that was an unexpected turnaround because they have been growing pretty strongly in the previous quarters by more than 1%, except the Q3 of 2017.
-In Q2 of this year, retail sales are expected to have been gown by 0.4%.
-That would still be a weak growth compared to previous quarters.
+In Q2 of this year, retail sales grew by 1.1%., more than 0.4% expected.
+In the Q3, retail sales are expected to have increased by 1.0%, which would be an impressive run.

 <% indicator.indicator_name %>

 <% ssp.ssp_posted_at |date:"HH:mm" %>

 About Retail Sales (MoM) (New Zealand)